vixie/cron/Documentation/Mail.md

 To: ptsfa!vixie!paul
 Status: RO

+### Message

-  Hi, I do have a BIG one that I would like.
-I want to log ALL output from command lines into a file for each line.
-Thus I might have a chance of finding out why my crontab entry did not work.
+> Hi, I do have a BIG one that I would like.
+>
+> I want to log ALL output from command <br>
+> lines into a file for each line.
+>
+> Thus I might have a chance of finding <br>
+> out why my crontab entry did not work.
+>
-  This would seem to work best if done by cron, as it is now I have a google of shell scripts laying about just to put the error output where I can see it.
+> This would seem to work best if done by cron, as it <br>
+> is now I have a google of shell scripts laying about <br>
+> just to put the error output where I can see it.

+### Reply

-<<	My cron (and the SysV cron) will send mail to the owner of the
+> My cron (and the SysV cron) will send mail to the owner of the particular crontab file if a command generates any output on stdout or stderr.
+>
-	particular crontab file if a command generates any output on stdout or stderr.
-This can be irritating, but if you write a script such that any output means a problem occurred, you can avoid most logfile needs, and not generate mail except in unforeseen circumstances.   >>
+> This can be irritating, but if you write a script such that any output means a problem occurred, you can avoid most logfile needs, and not generate mail except in unforeseen circumstances.

 From ptsfa!dual!ucbvax!ihnp4!anvil!es!Robert_Toxen Mon Jan  5 13:08:46 1987
 From: dual!ucbvax!ihnp4!anvil!es!Robert_Toxen